 Each session starts with a warm-up which includes non-strenuous physical and vocal activities and breathing activities, and then moving on to rounds & short songs.
 Longer or more complex songs are introduced gradually, building up the harmony parts until everyone is confident.History

-The choir is now in its eleventh year!
+The choir is now in its twelfth year!
 It was started in 2002 by Gabrielle Newman-Turner who initially ran it as an evening class – Successful Singing – at Court Fields School in Wellington.
 In recent years it has been run as an independent choir and enjoyed many successful performances and several CD recordings, under Gabbi’s leadership until her retirement in summer 2010.

 Caroline starts from the belief that most people can sing with encouragement and practice so that choir sessions can be enjoyed both by those with little or no experience and also by those who already sing regularly.
 The choir is run using this Natural Voice approach: you do not need to be able to read music or have sung in choirs before, as all the songs are taught by ear.
 Words and some music (optional!) are provided for some songs.
 The Zimbabwean proverb ‘If you can talk you can sing’ underlies the approach.No auditions!